Additional pension contributions (known as APCs) allow you to boost the pension you’ll receive from us.

 Your employer collects your contributions from your pay if you choose to spread the cost of an APC.

-When we receive your APC application, we require a satisfactory medical report from your GP.
+When we receive your APC application to purchase 'extra pension', we require a satisfactory medical report from your GP.
 Please be aware that you're responsible for any fees payable to your GP for the report.
 You can find the 'APC medical clearance form' attached to this page.

 Lump sum